-- Three to five artists/artist teams will be selected as finalists.
-Those selected will receive more specific information regarding the site and have the opportunity to meet with community members from the art selection panel, Denver Transportation and Infrastructure representatives, the design team and public art program staff.
-The finalists will receive an honorarium to prepare and present the proposal in a virtual format. - 2.
+- Three artists/artist teams will be selected as finalists.
+Those selected will receive more specific information regarding the site and have the opportunity to meet with community members from the art selection panel, Denver Transportation and Infrastructure representatives, library staff, the design team and Public Art Program staff.
+The finalists will receive an honorarium to prepare the proposal and present it in person. - 2.
 The selection panel will review the proposals, interview the finalists and recommend an artist/artist team for the commission. - 3.
 The final recommendation of the selection panel will be presented to the Public Art Committee, the Denver Commission on Cultural Affairs, and the mayor of Denver for final approval.